Determining triangulations and quadrangulations by boundary distances: Mixing triangles and quadrangles

 and so the average degree of internal vertices of $T$ is at least $6$.
 Now Lemma \ref{layer} gives the desired result. \end{proof}

 However, this condition is not sufficient to determine the graph from its boundary distances, as the graphs in Figure \ref{fig:counter} show.
 The left-hand graph has $2t(v)+3q(v)=12$ for every internal vertex $v$, but has the property that each boundary vertex is at distance $1$, $2$ and $3$ respectively from the next three vertices in either direction, and at distance $4$ from the five remaining boundary vertices.
-In particular, the boundary distances are preserved by rotating the graph by $\pi/6$.
-Consequently, boundary distances cannot distinguish between the original example and its rotation if either appears anywhere in a planar graph.
+In particular, the boundary distances are preserved by a cyclic relabelling of the boundary.
+Consequently, boundary distances cannot distinguish between the original example and the isomorphic configuration for which $uv$ lies on a triangular face if either appears anywhere in a planar graph.
 By adding some extra faces we can obtain two non-isomorphic graphs that satisfy the condition on internal vertices but nevertheless have identical boundary distances, for example the middle and right-hand graphs in Figure \ref{fig:counter}.
-The original graph, and one of the non-isomorphic pair but not the other, may be obtained as a section of the rhombitrihexagonal tiling after dividing each hexagon into six triangles.
+The original example, and one of the non-isomorphic pair but not the other, may be obtained as a section of the rhombitrihexagonal tiling after dividing each hexagon into six triangles.